hakerdefo/hakerdefo.github.io/about.md

 - I write songs, poems and short stories when I'm either super high or super low.
 - I like to travel to isolated places that are closer to nature and farther from the crowd.
 - I like to take photographs.
 - I exclusively use GNU/Linux based operating systems.
-I'm currently running ALT Sisyphus, Debian Sid, Debian stable, openSUSE Leap, PCLinuxOS, Ubuntu LTS, Void, and Zenwalk.
+I'm currently running ALT Sisyphus, Debian Sid, Debian stable, openSUSE Leap, PCLinuxOS, Ubuntu LTS, Void and Zenwalk.
 I also use NetBSD.
 - Openbox is my WM/DE of choice.
 - I prefer Sakura as terminal emulator.
 - GNU nano and Textadept are my preferred text-editors.